PM Modi and US President Biden to hold virtual meeting on Monday | Law-Order

 - India

-Prime Minister Narendra Modi will hold a virtual meeting with US President Joe Biden on Monday to review bilateral cooperation and exchange views on recent developments in South Asia and the Indo-Pacific and global issues of mutual interest.
+The virtual interaction between the two leaders will precede the fourth India-US '2+2' foreign and defence ministerial dialogue in Washington on Monday.

-The Ministry of External Affairs made an announcement on Sunday about the virtual meeting.
+Announcing the Modi-Biden meeting, the Ministry of External Affairs (MEA) said it will ''enable both sides to continue their regular and high-level engagement aimed at further strengthening the bilateral comprehensive global strategic partnership.''
+White House press secretary Jen Psaki in a statement said, ''President Biden will continue our close consultations on the consequences of Russia's brutal war against Ukraine and mitigating its destabilising impact on global food supply and commodity markets.''
+In its statement, the MEA said Modi and Biden will exchange views on recent developments in South Asia, the Indo-Pacific region and global issues of mutual interest.

-''The two leaders will review ongoing bilateral cooperation and exchange views on recent developments in South Asia, the Indo-Pacific region and global issues of mutual interest,'' the MEA said.
+''The two leaders will review ongoing bilateral cooperation and exchange views on recent developments in South Asia, the Indo-Pacific region and global issues of mutual interest,'' it said.

-''The virtual meeting will enable both sides to continue their regular and high-level engagement aimed at further strengthening the bilateral comprehensive global strategic partnership,'' it said in a statement.
+The virtual meeting comes in the midst of some disquiet in Washington over India's position on the Ukraine crisis as well as its decision to procure discounted Russian oil.

-The virtual interaction will precede the fourth India-US 2+2 ministerial dialogue in Washington on Monday.
+Late last month, US Deputy National Security Adviser for International Economics Daleep Singh during a visit to New Delhi said that Washington would not like to see a ''rapid'' acceleration in India's import of energy and other commodities from Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)